-Strategy 10.02B(7): Land development processes in areas above cave systems will issued until scientific information is provided to assure that the subsurface karst geologic features and floral/faunal species will not be adversely impacted.
+Strategy 10.02B(8): In areas above cave systems, development approvals will not be issued until scientific information is provided to assure that the subsurface karst geologic features and floral/faunal species will not be adversely impacted.
 A naturally vegetated surface setback shall be formulated to conserve the karst system underlying the property.
 Subsurface geologic features and their karst connections shall be studied and reviewed by appropriate state agencies with their recommendations and findings used to develop and manage the property.
 Protection shall be afforded new species.